pbs-assess/git-course/README.md

    then upgrade it: <a href="http://go.microsoft.com/fwlink/p/?LinkId=310158" target="_blank">Microsoft .NET 4.5.1</a>.
 3. Install <a href="http://windows.github.com" target="_blank">GitHub Desktop</a>
 4. Once installed, open the GitHub Desktop Application.
-Choose Tools->Options and under *configure git*, fill in your name, the email address you used for signing up to GitHub, and change your *default storage directory* to something simple that you will be able to find later.
-I recommend **c:\github**.
-Make sure that for *default shell*, *PowerShell* is checked.
+Press the gear icon and choose *Options*.
+In *Configure Git*, fill in your name and the email address you used for your GitHub account, and change your *Clone Path* to **c:\github**.
+Make sure that for *Default Shell*, *PowerShell* is checked.
    *pull behavior* should have *use rebase for pulls* checked.
-Click *Update* and close the application. **This is a one-time step and you will not need to do it again unless you want to sign in with a different user name.**
+Click *Save* and close the application. **This is a one-time step and you will not need to do it again unless you want to sign in with a different user name.**
 5. Open the Git Shell, (not the GitHub application).
 The shortcut should be